LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 =========

 A custom GEGL filter that does layer effects.
 It may not be non-destructive but you can make presets of your favorite text styles.
 May 21st 2022 update includes the ability to add image file overlays.
+May 24 update features a bug fix.

 Pro tip you can do a multistroke if sacrifice a shadow/glow.